-What this paper is not is a chance to learn how to use a computer or the Internet.
+What this paper is not, is a chance to learn how to use a computer or the Internet.
 In the time available, we will be able to consider all four of the topics in some depth, but not down to the level of which button to press, or when.

-First, we will consider what the Internet is, how it started and how it has grown into several distinct branches.
+First, We will consider what the Internet is, how it started and how it has grown into several distinct branches.

-Next we will examine what makes a good Web site and what to avoid from some well intentioned but less well executed sites.
-We will also look briefly at some E-tiquitte, the peculiar system of conventions that have been developed to assist communication and enable the exchange of ideas on the Net.
+Next we will examine what makes a good Web site and what to avoid from some well intentioned, but less well executed, sites.
+We will also look briefly at some etiquette, the peculiar system of conventions that have been developed to assist communication and enable the exchange of ideas on to Net.

 We will then look at how Freemasonry has used the Internet to present itself to the public.
-This will be the good bit, where we will connect to the Internet and surf a few Web sites.

-Finally we will look at how the Internet can help Freemasons and the lodges that we form.
-How we can better communicate by using the Net, and why our forebears were wise to include the phrase, "or otherwise them delineate" in the first degree.
+Finally, we will look at how the Internet can help Freemasons and the lodges that we form.
+How we can better communicate by using the Net and, why our forebears were wise to induce the phrase, "or otherwise them delineate", in the first degree.